keskinm/tomato-allergies-/README.md

 <h4>error rate on test set = 0.11 with checkpoint in release checkpoint_0.3</h4>

-Note: Overfitting is not fully attained and better ER is possible with 2500 iterations
+Note: Overfitting is not fully attained and better ER is possible with more iterations

 <h2>Requirements installation</h2>
 Simply `python3 -m pip install .`